-This is the bread you want baking in your kitchen the ENTIRE month of December.
-It’s warm and spicy, with just the right sweet notes.
-The scent alone is worth it, but it is absolutely delicious.
+This is Gingerbread Amish Friendship Bread is exactly what you want baking in your kitchen for the ENTIRE month of December.
+It’s aromatic and spicy, with just the right warm, sweet notes.
+The scent alone is worth it, but it is absolutely delicious and is a great way to bake with your one cup of starter.

-During the holiday season you can sometimes find gingerbread instant pudding in grocery stores and big box stores like Walmart or Target, but if you’re making the bread at any other time of the year, you can simply use a box of vanilla pudding mixed with 1 teaspoon ground ginger.
+During the holiday season, you can sometimes find gingerbread instant pudding in grocery stores and big-box stores like Walmart or Target, but if you’re making the bread at any other time of the year, you can simply use a box of vanilla pudding mixed with 1 teaspoon ground ginger (wondering if you need the pudding?
+It’s up to you, but read this first).

 What makes this bread so phenomenal is the addition of chopped crystallized ginger and 6 tablespoons of molasses (you can substitute ¾ cup packed dark brown sugar if you can’t find any molasses, or pick up a bottle here).
 There’s also the usual suspects: cinnamon, cloves, nutmeg.
 It’s beginning to smell a lot like Christmas, isn’t it?